 You can’t control the weather, so focus on the variables you can control.
 As you choose the roofing materials and a roofing contractor to install them, remember that these decisions are an investment in the longevity of your roof and your home’s overall value.

-In summary, when properly installed and maintained, you can expect your roof to last anywhere between 15 to 30 years, depending on what part of Utah you’re in and the quality of materials you’ve chosen.
+In summary, when properly installed and maintained, you can expect your average roof life to be anywhere between 15 to 30 years, depending on what part of Utah you’re in and the quality of materials you’ve chosen.

 For reliable roofing services in Utah, contact Mynt Solar.
 Our team will be happy to provide a fair and honest estimate for your next roofing project.